Section A: Begin here...

 If not already running, start Cumulus.

-- If this doesn't fix it, you probably did not get the pigtail plugged
+- If this doesn't fix it, perhaps you did not get the pigtail

-in correctly.
-Open the back of the base station, pull the plug,
+plugged in correctly.
+Open the back of the base station, pull the

-make sure there are no bent pins, plug it back in.
-It takes a very
+plug, make sure there are no bent pins, plug it back in.
+It takes a

 - Absolute last resort: If all else has failed, install